 Bottom Line Up Front

 When temperatures drop below freezing in Onslow, Pender, Carteret, and New Hanover Counties, septic systems are at real risk due to shallow installations, sandy soils, and high water tables.
-The most common winter failures I see are frozen inlet and outlet pipes, iced over drain fields, frozen tank components, and flow blockages caused by low water use.
+The most common winter failures are frozen inlet and outlet pipes, iced over drain fields, frozen tank components, and flow blockages caused by low water use.
 These issues often lead to slow drains, sewage backups, yard saturation, and emergency service calls.
 The key takeaway is simple: freezing septic problems are predictable, preventable, and far easier to address early than after a full system failure.

 By Justin Wilder, Owner of Wild Water Plumbing | Septic System Inspections